 Kim Taylor – stated that we will not know until July of the new mayor elect’s budget – historically these funds have been included in the budget.

-Phillip Peterson – stated that as it relates to social justice funding, there is $1.4 million of the $2.8 million sitting in a CRA fund that will roll back to the general fund and it will be decided upon the new administration and council as to how to allocate it in this upcoming year’s budget.
+Phillip Peterson – stated that similar to the social justice funding of $2.8 million in FY 20/21, there is $1.4 million sitting in the JIA/CRA fund that will roll back to the general fund if not used by year-end.

 Dawn Gilman- offered all to go to www.Changinghomelessness.org to see the census report and statistics on homelessness and the fastest growing age group is the 55+ and over that are on fixed income and her organization is currently holding the line with covid monies.